jphms/nova-field-sortable/README.md

     }
 ]
 ```
-Next, run this command to add the preset to your project:
+Next, run this command to add the package to your project:

 ```bash
 composer require jphms/nova-field-sortable --dev